 La paints with an obsession that sometimes produces several paintings in one day.
 In addition to people, La enjoys painting animals, flowers and mushrooms, especially toadstools.

 Her total number of paintings now exceeds three hundred.
 So far, five exhibitions of her work have taken place in Prague, where she currently lives.
 In 2018, a shared exhibition in Příkazy u Olomouce placed her paintings with those of Iva Folajtárová.
 Also in 2018, her paintings were included in the collective exhibition of art owned by Pavel Konečný in Luhačovice, Czech Republic.
+In 2019, three exhibitions take place: in Artinbox gallery at the turn of May/June, in Bastion gallery in Tábor in July and in Artczech.com gallery in Děčín in August.
 Recently, articles about her paintings appeared in Czech magazines Analogon No. 3/2017, Tvar No. 1/2018, Revolver Revue No. 110 and Xantypa No. 7-8/2018.